Skip to content

 When to See a GP

-While natural shifts in your cycle are common when starting a supplement like berberine, there are times when you should seek professional medical advice.
+While natural shifts in your cycle are common when starting a supplement, there are times when you should seek professional medical advice:

-- Pregnancy: If your period is late and there is any chance you could be pregnant, take a test immediately.
-Berberine is generally not recommended for use during pregnancy or while breastfeeding.
+• Pregnancy: If your period is late and you could be pregnant, take a test immediately.
+Berberine is not recommended during pregnancy or breastfeeding.

-- Persistent Amenorrhea: If your period stops entirely for more than three months, you should consult your GP to rule out other underlying causes.
+• Persistent Amenorrhea: If your period stops entirely for more than three months, consult your GP.

-- Severe Pain: While berberine may support general wellness, it should not cause severe pain or heavy, unusual bleeding.
+• Severe Pain: Berberine should not cause severe pain or heavy, unusual bleeding.

-- Medication Interactions: If you are taking medication for blood sugar or blood pressure, you must speak with a healthcare professional before starting berberine, as it can enhance the effects of these medicines.
+• Medication Interactions: If you take medication for blood sugar or blood pressure, speak with a professional before starting berberine.

 The Importance of Quality and Testing